-Jon R. Katzenbach, James Thomas, and Gretchen Anderson are leaders at the Katzenbach Center, a global knowledge center focusing on culture and leadership at Strategy&.
+Jon R. Katzenbach, and James Thomas are leaders at the Katzenbach Center, a global knowledge center focusing on culture and leadership at Strategy&.
 The center aims to unite like-minded individuals inside and outside the firm who are passionate and curious about the intersection of people,culture, and organizations.
 The Katzenbach Center builds capabilities related to its core content areas, conducts original research, provides coaching and support to teams, and works directly with clients.
 For our latest thinking on the topic, follow our blog series, The Critical Few on strategy+business.

 Jon R. Katzenbach is the founder of the Katzenbach Center at Strategy&, PwC’s strategy consulting business.
 With more than five decades of experience advising leaders, Jon is a recognized expert in organizational performance, collaboration, corporate governance, culture challenges, and employee motivation.

 Before the integration with PwC, Jon was a senior partner with Strategy& (formerly Booz & Company).
 Prior to Booz & Company, Jon was founder of Katzenbach Partners LLC, a firm specializing in organization, leadership, governance, and strategy.
 For thirty years prior to founding his own firm, he was a director with McKinsey.
 He is the author or coauthor of many articles and notable books, including The Wisdom of Teams, Peak Performance, Leading outside the Lines, and Why Pride Matters More Than Money.
 Articles published in recent years that presage ideas in this book include “10 Principles of Organizational Culture” in strategy+business, coauthored with James Thomas and Carolin Oelschlegel, and “Cultural Change That Sticks” in Harvard Business Review, coauthored with Ilona Steffen and Caroline Kronley.